Introduction

 Using the agent marker fragment com_cumulocity_model_Agent

 on the parent device but not on child devices effectively declares the device as a connected gateway for its children.
-The children are not directly connected to Cumulocity IoT but send and receive data through the device and its integration.
+The children are not directly connected to Cumulocity but send and receive data through the device and its integration.

 In this case operations for the child devices are delivered to the connected parent device.
 The parent device then must determine the addressed child device based on the included device ID or other information.
 Then the command must be forwarded to the correct child.

-The built-in static SmartREST response templates of Cumulocity IoT always include a device identifier as first parameter to determine the targeted child device.
+The built-in static SmartREST response templates of Cumulocity always include a device identifier as first parameter to determine the targeted child device.
 Here is an example of the 510 static response template for the c8y_Restart

 operation with the device identifier highlighted.